jsubei/IRDTunaAtlas/README.md

 Jupyter notebooks have been set up to help newcomers execute and customize the analysis code.
 The jupyter notebooks are meant to help users making use of previous R analysis code.

-These notebooks are available on this github repo [eg Jupyter notebook example for indicators i6, i7 and i8](https://github.com/juldebar/IRDTunaAtlas/blob/master/jupyter_notebook/sardara_notebook_i6i7i8.ipynb) and have been developped and executed in the [Fisheries Atlas VRE](https://blue-cloud.d4science.org/) which contains a JupyterHub server.
+These notebooks are available on this github repo [eg Jupyter notebook example for indicators i6, i7 and i8](https://github.com/juldebar/IRDTunaAtlas/blob/master/jupyter_notebook/sardara_notebook_i6i7i8.ipynb) and have been developped and executed in the [Fisheries Atlas VRE](https://blue-cloud.d4science.org/) which contains a [JupyterHub server)[https://blue-cloud-jupyterhub.d4science.org/].
 A screenshot of a Jupyter notebook is provided below.

 ![Jupyter notebook interface example](outputs/jupyter_notebook_example_i6i7i_BlueCloud.png)

+Thhis notebook can be used as a documentation of underlying processes also used by the (related shiny app)[https://github.com/juldebar/IRDTunaAtlas/blob/master/shiny/sardara_shiny_i6i7i8.Rmd]

 ## ![Shiny apps](shiny)